It’s funny to look back over the relatively short life of the internet and see just how much top website trends have changed.

+Top website trends – so fascinating to look back and see how things have changed.
+And having been there since pretty much the beginning it is really amazing how things have progressed.
 In a little less than 30 years (yes, it was 1991 when the first “Web Page” went live, August 6th to be precise!) we have seen huge changes in design and massive advances in technology, allowing us all more freedom and choices when it comes to designing and building our new website.

 It has given designers like us the chance to offer our clients, large and small, a vast array of design options and functionality previously only available to businesses with deep pockets and access to a team of creatives and technical wizards.

 But, as we launch into another internet decade, what are the key trends and technologies that will be making their way to our pc’s, tablets and mobile phones in 2020?
 Let’s take a look shall we?

 Less is More When it Comes to Website Trends

 It is often said that elegance is defined by simplicity, maybe that’s true, and certainly we are seeing a move in web design toward a minimalist design style with lots of white space where stunning images and striking typography can really stand out.
 It used to be that things were just crammed in with not much opportunity to really think about and implement a decent layout.